 One of the most exciting recent developments in human genetics has been the identification of unstable trinucleotide repeats involved in high frequency mutations leading to more than one dozen genetic disorders, including fragile X, myotonic dystrophy and Huntington’s disease.
 With collaborators, Dr. Nelson described the first of these unstable DNA sequences, a CGG trinucleotide repeat in the FMR1 gene and responsible for the fragile X site and mental retardation found in people with fragile X syndrome.

+Dr. Nelson is Cullen Foundation Professor in Molecular Genetics at Baylor College of Medicine.
 The Nelson group has been involved in numerous aspects of the Human Genome Project, with key input into the mapping and sequencing of the human X chromosome, and participation in several other sequencing projects, from fly to Rhesus monkey.
-Dr. Nelson also has interest in the genetic contribution to common disorders such as cancer, and has investigated the potential role of common variants in genes involved in DNA repair in human disease.

 Michael Snape, PhD

 Dr. Snape is a neurobiologist who has spent 27 years in the pharmaceutical industry working for large and emerging biopharmaceutical companies.
-He has experience founding and funding companies at inception through IPO on the public markets.
-His principal experience lies in the area of demonstrating clinical proof-of-concept with novel targeted therapeutics in rare diseases.
-He is named an inventor in numerous patents and is a scientific advisor to several patient foundations.
-He earned a PhD in neurobiology from London University after study at Maudsley and Bethlem Hospital and holds a faculty position at Case Western University.
+He has founded and funded companies at inception through IPO.
+His principal experience is in demonstrating clinical proof-of-concept with novel targeted therapeutics in rare diseases.
+He is an inventor in numerous patents and is a scientific advisor to several patient foundations.
+He earned a PhD in neurobiology from London University and holds a faculty position at Case Western University.